 - 1. Pupils should have only pens or pencils.
 They should not have rubbers, rulers, calculators or any other mathematical equipment.
 Access to paper for working out answers is not allowed. - 2.
 Ensure that each pupil has an answer sheet.
 Tell pupils to write their name and school in the box at the top of the answer sheet. - 3.
-Ensure the pupils understand that: - they must complete the test on their own without copying or discussing questions with other pupils; - they will be told how long they have to answer each question and that the time given will increase from 5, to 10, to 15 seconds, as the test progresses through three sections; - for some of the questions, the information they will need is included in, above or beside the answer box on the pupil answer sheet; - they are not allowed to use a calculator or any other mathematical equipment; - if they want to change their answer, they should put a cross through their first answer.
-They are not allowed to rub out any answers; - they should answer as many questions as they can.
-If they find a question too difficult, they should put a cross in the answer box and wait for the next question;
+Ensure the pupils understand that: - they must complete the test on their own without copying or discussing questions with other pupils - they will be told how long they have to answer each question and that the time given will increase from 5 to 10 to 15 seconds, as the test progresses through three sections - for some of the questions, the information they will need is included in, above or beside the answer box on the pupil answer sheet - they are not allowed to use a calculator or any other mathematical equipment - if they want to change their answer, they should put a cross through their first answer.
+They are not allowed to rub out any answers - they should answer as many questions as they can.
+If they find a question too difficult, they should put a cross in the answer box and wait for the next question they will not be allowed to ask any questions once the test has started